phonowiz/vulkan-demos/README.md

 ```
 Every subpass needs one material assigned to it, and this material will define how things get rendered.
 If this were a compute pipeline, we'd use a compute material instead.

-The following if statement is just looking for what type of texture the client wants to display, but pretty much the concept is the same for each branch.
+The ``if`` statement that follows in the code is just looking for what type of texture the client wants to display, but pretty much the concept is the same for each branch.
 Let's look at one example:

 ```C++